A Visual Mining Approach to Improved Multiple-Instance Learning: Background and Related Concepts

 \subsection{Multiple Instance Learning}

-In supervised learning we define classification as follows: given an instance space $\mathcal{X}$ (also called input space) composed by individual instances --- each one is represented by a feature vector --- and a label space $\mathcal{Y}$ (output space) composed by classes that can be assigned to each sample, the task is to build a classifier, i.e. a map $f : \mathcal{X} \rightarrow \mathcal{Y}$.
-The classifier is often obtained by using as input a training set of instances with their correspondent true labels.
+In supervised learning, we define classification as follows: given an instance space $\mathcal{X}$ (also called input space) composed by individual instances---each one is represented by a feature vector---and a label space $\mathcal{Y}$ (output space) composed by classes that can be assigned to each sample, the task is to build a classifier, i.e., a map $f : \mathcal{X} \rightarrow \mathcal{Y}$.
+The classifier is often obtained by using a training set of instances as input with their corresponding true~labels~\cite{mello2018machine}.

-However, there are some problems in which an object to be classified is represented by multiple instances.
-Examples of such problems are the images that must be represented by its several regions, and text that can be represented by various sections.
-Each of the segments in the image or the document could be identified, in principle, by different labels.
-This kind conditions is not directly suited to regular classification models, which often perform poorly in multi-instance scenarios.
-The problem is thus addressed by the Multiple Instance Learning (MIL) approach, which allows to assign a single label to a bag object (which is a set of individual instances), even though instances inside a bag can have different labels.
+In MIL, an object is represented by different parts, although the object itself has its own label, each part may have, in principle, different labels.
+This causes the classical supervised learning definition to perform poorly in multi-instance scenarios.

 Formally, a multiple-instance learning algorithm learns a classifier $f_{MIL} : 2^\mathcal{X} \rightarrow \left\lbrace -1, +1 \right\rbrace$, taking as input a dataset composed by bags $B_{i}$, with $i=1,\cdots, n$.
 Each bag contains a set of instances; the $\emph{j}^{th}$ instance inside a given bag is denoted as $B_{ij}$, and $j=1,\cdots,n_i$, in which $n_i$ is the number of instances inside the bag $B_i$.
 Considering a binary classification scenario, positive and negative bags are denoted, respectively, by $B_{i}^{+}$ and $B_{i}^{-}$.
 For the sake of simplicity, we will denote a bag as $B$ when it represents either positive or negative bags.